Our experience Your success

 With a record of success in CEO and senior executive roles in the Queensland and NSW public sectors, along with extensive experience across health, social services and infrastructure portfolios, we bring significant expertise to organisations through Board roles and consulting engagements.
 We bring creative insights to challenging problems, build strong governance and focus on the important factors for success

 Michael provides strategic advisory services to large organisations with a focus on leadership, digital health, governance, strategy, planning and transformation.
-Michael is the Chair of the Digital Health Cooperative Research Centre.

 Sabrina provides governance advisory services to organisations to ensure that investments in programs, projects and digital initiatives optimise business outcomes, provide value for money and manage business risk.